Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Operations on K -Theory Spaces

-To be precise, the maps here are the obvious ones and the null-homotopy in the sense of \cref{def: null-homotopy} is given by the fact that $0$ is an initial object, see {\it loc.~cit.} An exact category is obviously pseudo-additive in the sense of \cite[Definition 2.3]{GSVW}.
-By \cite[Theorem~2.6]{GSVW} we therefore have a homotopy equivalence between $|wG\cM|$ and $\Omega |wS.\cM|$ and similarly between $|vG\cM|$ and $\Omega |vS.\cM|$ and between $|vG\cM^w|$ and $\Omega |vS.\cM^w|$.
-Using these homotopy equivalences and \cref{Thm: Homotopy Equivalences} we then define morphisms between sequences with null-homotopies for the two sequences above.
+Stating that the sequences \eqref{Eq: G^k fibre sequence}, \eqref{Eq: Sub_k fibre sequence} and \eqref{Eq: S. fibre sequence} are fibre sequences assumes that they come with a natural null-homotopy; these null-homotopies arise from the fact that the spaces $|wG^k\cM^w|$, $|\mathrm{Sub}_kwG\cM^w|$ and $|wS.\cM^w|$ are contractible which in turn follows from the fact that the distinguished object $0$ (the `diagram' consisting of zeroes) at each level of the ($k$-)simplicial categories $wG^k\cM$, $wS.\cM$ and $\mathrm{Sub}_kwG\cM$ is an initial object in the subcategories $wG^k\cM^w$, $wS.\cM^w$ and $\mathrm{Sub}_kwG\cM^w$. \\ An exact category is obviously pseudo-additive in the sense of \cite[Definition 2.3]{GSVW}.
+By \cite[Theorem~2.6]{GSVW} we therefore have a homotopy equivalence between $\Omega |wS.\cM|$ and $|wG\cM|$ and similarly between $\Omega |vS.\cM|$ and $|vG\cM|$ and between $\Omega |vS.\cM^w|$ and $|vG\cM^w|$.
+These homotopy equivalences define a morphism between the sequence \eqref{Eq: S. fibre sequence} and the sequence \eqref{Eq: G^k fibre sequence} for $k=1$ which is in fact a morphism between sequences with null homotopies.
+Similarly, \cref{Thm: Homotopy Equivalences} defines a morphism between the latter sequence and the sequence \eqref{Eq: G^k fibre sequence} or \eqref{Eq: Sub_k fibre sequence} which again is a morphism between sequences with null homotopies.
+(In order to verify the latter for example for \eqref{Eq: Sub_k fibre sequence}, we use the fact that the homeomorphism in \cref{Thm: Homotopy Equivalences}(a) is natural, as stated there, and compatible with products, after interpreting a natural transformation between functors from a category~$\cC$ to a category~$\mathcal{D}$ as a functor from $\cC \times \{0 < 1\}$ to $\mathcal{D}$.)
 The sequences in the statement are then homotopy fibre sequences by \cref{Cor: eq of sequences}. \end{proof}